LEO0331/Mini_projects/CodingPractice/Notes.md

 - Start: shift()/unshift('element') --> O(n)
 - Middle: splice(start, deleteCount, itemTobeAdded): changes the original array, return the removed items VS slice(start, end): selected from start to end (end not included), original array will NOT be modified(return a shallow copy of a portion of an array) --> O(n)
 - String: convert it to an array --> split() --> https://www.w3schools.com/jsref/jsref_split.asp, https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor, https://medium.com/@ashfaqueahsan61/time-complexities-of-common-array-operations-in-javascript-c11a6a65a168
+- In javascript, arrays are objects, so there's no such thing as out of range in javascript arrays.
+Array indexes are stored as keys.
+If the index doesn't exists in the array, undefined is returned.
 ```
 class MyArray{
 	constructor(){